rust-embedded/discovery-mb2/mdbook/src/05-hello-world/spin-wait.md

   This is only three or four instructions, but the backward branch may cost an extra bit.
 Notice that these *are not the same:* the compiler chooses to emit different instructions for the first and second wait loops.
 See "it varies depending" below.

+  Still, we're executing about 4 instructions per loop iteration.
+This means that on our 64MHz CPU a half-second spin should take 64M/2/4 = 8M iterations to complete.
+So something is slowing us down by a factor of 2.
+What?
+I dunno.
+This whole thing is terrible.

 * **Why is `--release` so all-important?** Try without it.
 Notice that the LED is still flashing on and off, but with a period of *many* seconds.
 The wait loop is now unoptimized and is taking many